muhammad1234-max/OOP-SEMPROJECT-24/README.md

 Syed Ukkashah [23K-0055]
 - Implemented and designed the Ship, Player & Enemy classes.
+- Used inheritance to increase code productivity.
 - Ship movement and collision checks were handled in the Game class.
+- Implemented spawn timers to avoid infinite spawns and program crashes
 - Enemies were deleted once they are out of window bounds for a more efficient program.

 Ibrahim Johar [23K-0074]
 - Created the PowerBlast & Bullet classes.
 - Maniuplated bullet vectors to handle collision and ensured deletion of bullets once they are out of window bounds to ensure proper cleanup.
 - Implemented Shoot timers to avoid spraying bullets & created the "canBlast" logic for the power blast.
+- Designed the cover art for the game

 Muhammad Abbas [23K-0068]
-- Created the Animation class to handle the jet thruster spritesheet and implemented Sound effects for a more immersive experience.
+- Created the Animation class to handle the jet thruster spritesheet
+- Implemented Sound effects for a more immersive experience.
 - UI was also implemented (HP bars, timers, texts, logos, etc.)

 # RESULTS AND ANALYSIS